Your Education and Training Journey

 Step 1: Identify your goals

-Take a moment to think ask yourself two questions.
+Take a moment to ask yourself two questions.

-- What does an education or training program needs to fit into your life?
+- How can an an education or training program best fit into your life?

 There are no right or wrong answers because everyone is different.
 Your focus might be on leading you into a promising career, or taking you closer to your career goals.
 Maybe your focus is more about fitting a program into your schedule and lifestyle.